top of page

 Chronic Kidney Disease (CKD)

-CKD is a silent disease, meaning an individual who has this disease does not usually experience any symptoms, even when the individual has reached a late stage of the condition such that dialysis or even kidney transplant is necessary.
-The majority of people who have CKD do not know they have the disease, which is why CKD is sometimes called the "silent disease."
+CKD is a silent disease, meaning an individual who has this disease does not usually experience any symptoms, even when the individual has reached a late stage of the condition such as requiring dialysis.
+Kidney disease is more common in Asian-Americans, African-Americans, and Hispanics.

 bottom of page